Unearthing one of Bengal's oldest cities

-About 45 km to the south, the mound of Bangarh near Gangarampur conceals one of Bengal’s most significant and undervisited archaeological treasures.
-Identified with the ancient city of Kotivarsha (also called Devikota), it preserves five distinct layers of civilisation: from Mauryan mud ramparts through Kushan brick walls, Gupta sculpture, Pala-era urban flourishing, to medieval Islamic occupation.
-Muhammad Bakhtiyar Khalji, the conqueror of Bengal, died here in 1205-06.
-Kushana gold coins, Buddhist monastery remains, and terracotta figurines from the Shunga period have all been unearthed from its soil.
+About 45km to the south, the mound of Bangarh near Gangarampur conceals one of Bengal’s most significant and undervisited archaeological treasures.
+Identified as the ancient city of Kotivarsha (also called Devikota), it preserves five distinct layers of civilisation: from Mauryan mud ramparts through Kushan brick walls, Gupta sculptures, Pala-era urban flourishing, to medieval Islamic occupation.
+Muhammad Bakhtiyar Khalji, the conqueror of Bengal, died here in 1205–06.
+Kushana gold coins, Buddhist monastery remains and terracotta figurines from the Shunga period have all been unearthed from its soil.

-Add sacred lakes, a temple beloved on both sides of the Bangladesh border, quiet forests ideal for birdwatching, memories of the Tebhaga peasant movement, and the gently surreal experience of watching trucks rumble through the India-Bangladesh land port at Hili and you have a destination that offers genuine depth to those willing to look.
+Add sacred lakes, a temple beloved on both sides of the Bangladesh border, quiet forests ideal for birdwatching, memories of the Tebhaga peasant movement and the gently surreal experience of watching trucks rumble through the India-Bangladesh land port at Hili and you have a destination that offers genuine satisfaction to those willing to look.

 History